 On Warli art, gossip, and the quiet power of painting what you cannot say aloud

 Flat faces, terracotta backgrounds, stories told without perspective or shadow.
-My art teacher showed us something that day I have never forgotten...
+Something in those images stayed with me and I have never quite let it go.

 This is not only my space.
-It belongs to anyone who makes things, thinks about art, or wants to share a piece of their world.
-Three ways to be part of it.
+Submissions are open.
+If you make things, think about art, or want to share a piece of your world, there are three ways to be part of it.
+Every submission is read personally.

 Share your artwork

 Submit a painting, drawing, photograph, or any work you are proud of.
 Tell us the story behind it.
-Every medium welcome — from pencil sketches to oil on canvas.
+Every medium welcome.

-Write about an artist you love, a technique you have discovered, an exhibition that changed how you see things, or what art means to you.
+Write about an artist you love, a technique you have discovered, or what art means to you.
 No credentials required.

-Share your story →Whether you are interested in a piece, a commission, or simply want to say something — I would love to hear from you.
-I answer every message, usually late at night after a long day in court.
+Whether you are interested in a piece, a commission, or simply want to say something, I would love to hear from you.
+I answer every message, usually in the evening after a long day.